wiremock/wiremock.org/_site/docs/download-and-installation.md

     download and install WireMock.
 ---

-# Download and Installation
+# Download and Install

-WireMock is available as a standalone service for Docker or Java, Java library, NPM package, or SaaS.
+WireMock is available as a standalone service for:

+- Docker
+- Java
+- Java library
+- NPM package
+- SaaS

 ## Download options

 WireMock ditributes Java packages in two flavours:

 - a standard JAR containing just WireMock.
 - a standalone uber JAR containing WireMock plus all its dependencies.